tsaineeth/tsaineeth/README.md

 # Hi, I'm Saineeth Togrikar!

-I'm a passionate **Full-Stack Developer** with 8+ years of experience in backend development and **Freelancer** focused on building clean, responsive, and dynamic web applications.
+I'm a passionate **Full-Stack Developer** with 8+ years of experience in backend development focused on building clean, responsive, and dynamic web applications.
 I enjoy working on modern web technologies, backend systems, and AI/NLP projects.

 ---